ayushmaanFCB/Premier-League--2021-22--Tableau-Dashboard/README.md

 # Premier League (2021-22) Football Analytics Tableau-Dashboard

 This project was designed as a part of the course CSE 260 (Data Visualization Tools and Techiques) of B.Tech CSE (AI ML) in Sri Ramachandra Faculty of Engineering and Technology, SRIHER, Chennai under the guidance of <b>Prof. Rhevathi M</b>.
-The team members are:
-- Ayushmaan Das
-- P Shashank
-- Mohammed Zahan

 <br>